michele-brambilla/librdkafka-fake/README.md

 ## Usage

+See [here](USAGE.md) for all a detailed description.

-The tests show a wide variety of fake calls.
+The tests present a wide variety of fake calls.
 When a method can return a valid or invalid value, the general syntax is

 ```
 set<Object>Valid();